paulirwin/JavaToCSharp/README.md

 Java to C# Converter
 ====================

-Java to C# converter, work in progress.
-Uses javaparser with 1.7 support from https://github.com/before/javaparser, IKVM.NET to convert the javaparser .jar into a .NET .dll, and the Roslyn CTP for C# AST generation.
+Java to C# converter.
+Uses javaparser with Java 8 support from https://github.com/before/javaparser, IKVM.NET to convert the javaparser .jar into a .NET .dll, and Roslyn for C# AST generation.

-This was a quick hack only, it is still very much a work in progress.
 Pull requests and issue submission welcome.

 Getting Started